 AFCA Coaches' Trophy, presented by Amway

-The AFCA also awards trophies to the national champions in NCAA Football Championship Subdivision, Division II and III and the NAIA.
-The national championship trophies are awarded to the winning coaches at the AFCA Awards Luncheon, held during the AFCA Convention each January.
+The national championship trophies and conference plaques are awarded to the winning coaches at the AFCA Awards Luncheon, held during the AFCA Convention each January.